remolueoend/forge-cli/README.md

 # forge-cli
-CLI tool to improve your developer workflow on Github, Gitlab et al.
+A CLI tool to improve your developer workflow on Github, Gitlab et al.